goyuko/Janken/README.md

 # Janken
-Janken project that I did on Udemy's "The Modern Python 3 Bootcamp" by Colt Steele
+Janken project on Udemy's "The Modern Python 3 Bootcamp" by Colt Steele